-If I am seen at Student Health Services for ADHD, what kinds of treatments will I
+If I am seen at Student Health for ADHD treatment, what kinds of treatments will I receive?

 Why does the testing have to be within the last 5 years?

-An assessment for ADHD must be current.
+Any Psychological Evaluation of ADHD submitted must be current.
 In most cases, this means that a diagnostic evaluation must have been completed within the past 5 years.
 If documentation is inadequate in scope or content, or does not address the individual's current level of functioning and need for accommodations, reevaluation may be required.

 Will you accept a letter from my doctor along with my medical records in place of a psychological evaluation?